Online and Phone Therapy

 I am a Family Systemic Psychotherapist and Supervisor accredited by UK Council for Psychotherapy

 Ever since I was young, I knew I wanted to get into a career path that would make a difference in people’s lives.
 This interest led me to study therapeutic social work and eventually family and systemic psychotherapy.
-As an UKCP accredited Psychotherapist I am committed to the well-being of all my clients and go above and beyond to cater to their needs.
+As an UKCP accredited Psychotherapist I am committed to the well-being of all people I work with and I go above and beyond to cater to their needs.

-I truly care for all of my clients, and work diligently to help find them the answers they seek.
-I believe in developing a strong collaborative relationship with my clients to maximize their success.
+I truly care for all people I work with, and I work diligently to help them find the answers they seek.
+I believe in developing a strong collaborative relationship with people that come to see me to maximize their success.
 My strength-based approach is rooted in Systemic Theory.
 Empathy and humour play a significant role in my relational style.

 Services I Offer